OBEYKM/KM-CV/README.md

-# KM-VC
+# KM_CV
-My personal cv with current achivements and skills
+ My personal cv with all my achievements and skills